RagedUnicorn/wow-classic-gearmenu/README.md

 ### Keybinding

 GearMenu allows to keybind to every slot with a keybinding.
-Keybindings have to be set directly inside GearMenus configuration.
+Keybindings have to be set directly inside GearMenu's configuration.

 ![](docs/gm_keybinding.gif)

 ### Drag and drop support

-GearMenu allows dragging and dropping items onto slots, remove from slots and slots can even be switched in between.
+GearMenu allows dragging and dropping items onto slots, removing them from slots, and even swapping items between slots.

 #### Drag and drop between slots